 He was the perfect man, the Way, the Truth, and the Life who assumed our humanity and was sent to be our pathway to God, our Father.
 St. John taught us that all things were created through him (Jn.
 1:3), so coming to understand creation as his gift is a pathway to discovering God in the true, good, and beautiful manifestations of the natural world and humanity.

 Students in the Regina Academies have their questions answered about the compatibility of faith and reason.
 There is no confusion.
-They graduate knowing that Truth can be known and that Truth has a name: Jesus Christ.
+They graduate prepared for the future, knowing that Truth can be known and that Truth has a name: Jesus Christ.

 Children are not standardized test scores.
 Many families come to us because their children were under too much pressure to perform on tests at their previous school.
 With declining test scores, schools have been under pressure to produce results, and those results are identified on more tests that measure achievement.